Advanced Primary Care Optometry PG (10328.1)

 It is expected that students unable to fulfil these participation requirements will inform the Unit Convener as soon as practical, by telephone or email.
 If attendance requirements cannot be regularly satisfied (e.g. timetable clash) it may be recommended that you schedule this unit for a future semester.
 Failure to adhere to these requirements may result in failure of the associated assessment piece.
 Contact details for the Unit Convenor and the Faculty of Health Administration Office are given in Section 1.

 Required IT skills

-The use of UCLearn Canvas, library searching skills, word and data processing (Microsoft Office Suite) and electronic presentation skills are necessary for this unit.
+The use of UCLearn Canvas, library searching skills, reference management software, word and data processing (Microsoft Office Suite) and electronic presentation skills are necessary for this unit.

 Work placement, internships or practicums

 For students who have already completed 10329, Optometry for Special Populations, this unit precedes an observational or clinical placement.